MicrosoftDocs/azure-docs/articles/active-directory/privileged-identity-management/pim-create-azuread-roles-and-resource-roles-review.md

     ![Reviewers list of selected users or members (self)](./media/pim-create-azuread-roles-and-resource-roles-review/reviewers.png)

     - **Selected users** - Use this option to designate a specific user to complete the review.
-This option is available regardless of the Scope of the review, and the selected reviewers can review users, groups and service principals.
+This option is available regardless of the scope of the review, and the selected reviewers can review users, groups and service principals.
     - **Members (self)** - Use this option to have the users review their own role assignments.
-Groups assigned to the role will not be a part of the review when this option is selected.This option is only available if the review is scoped to **Users and Groups**.
+Groups assigned to the role will not be a part of the review when this option is selected.
+For **Azure AD roles**, this option is only available if the review is scoped to **Users and Groups**.
     - **Manager** – Use this option to have the user’s manager review their role assignment.
 This option is only available if the review is scoped to **Users and Groups**.
 Upon selecting Manager, you will also have the option to specify a fallback reviewer.
 Fallback reviewers are asked to review a user when the user has no manager specified in the directory.
-Groups assigned to the role will be reviewed by the Fallback reviewer if one is selected.
+For **Azure AD roles**, groups assigned to the role will be reviewed by the fallback reviewer if one is selected.

 ### Upon completion settings